Rosario Casas Dupuy: Career in the KGB and SVRR

 They were married in August 1985, and after suffering a miscarriage, Casas Dupuy successfully gave birth to a son, Paul, in November 1988.
-By the time of their marriage, Aldrich Ames had already begun passing information to the KGB’s Viktor Cherkashin, starting in April 1985.
+By the time of their marriage, Aldrich Ames had already begun passing information to the KGB’s Victor Cherkashin, starting in April 1985.
 In 1991, shortly following the dissolution of the Soviet Union, the KGB was re-badged as the SVRR, but Ames continued feeding them information.

 There are conflicting reports about when Casas Dupuy began her own involvement with the Russians.
 Some sources, and even some historians, suggest that both of the Amses began spying for the Russians in 1982, when they met Igor Shurygin.
 Some sources suggest that they were both recruited independently of the other, prior to their own first encounter.
 But Aldrich Ames insists that Casas Dupuy had never been recruited by the Russians until he convinced her to join.

 However, one version of the story maintains that he did not disclose his espionage activities to his wife until August 1992 — by which point he had already received approximately $2 million in payments.
 Ames explained the sudden wealth by claiming it came from a friend in Chicago who appreciated his investment advice.

 In an October 1992 letter to his KGB handlers, later recovered from the ribbon of his home printer, Ames wrote that Rosario had accepted the revelation calmly and was understanding of his secret work for the Soviets.

-When the Federal Bureau of Investigation (FBI) installed listening devices in the Ames’ Virginia home in October 1993, the recordings allegedly captured numerous incriminating conversations.
-The couple discussed signal sites, clandestine procedures, and other tradecraft related to his espionage.
+When the Federal Bureau of Investigation (FBI) installed listening devices in the couple's Virginia home in October 1993, the recordings allegedly captured numerous incriminating conversations.
+The Ameses discussed signal sites, clandestine procedures, and other tradecraft related to his espionage.
 On several occasions, Rosario expressed concern about his carelessness, notably questioning the wisdom of placing large sums of cash in checked luggage after a rendezvous in Bogotá.

-President Bill Clinton described the matter as “serious” and instructed his National Security Advisor, Anthony Lake, along with CIA Director James Woolsey, to assess the implications for U.S. national security.
+President Bill Clinton described the matter as "serious" and instructed his National Security Advisor, Anthony Lake, along with CIA Director James Woolsey, to assess the implications for U.S. national security.
 Meanwhile, Congress began debating whether to suspend economic aid to Russia.
-Analysts familiar with the case warned that the damage caused by Ames’s espionage could be among the most severe in the history of American intelligence, both during and after the Cold War.
+Analysts familiar with the case warned that the damage caused by Ames's espionage could be among the most severe in the history of American intelligence, both during and after the Cold War.